fastlane/docs/docs/generated/actions/upload_to_app_store.md

 ### App Privacy Details

-Starting on December 8, 2020, Apple announced that developers are required to provide app privacy details that will help users understand an app's privacy practies. _deliver_ does not allow for updating of this information but this can be done with the _upload_app_privacy_details_to_app_store_ action.
+Starting on December 8, 2020, Apple announced that developers are required to provide app privacy details that will help users understand an app's privacy practices. _deliver_ does not allow for updating of this information but this can be done with the _upload_app_privacy_details_to_app_store_ action.
 More information on [Uploading App Privacy Details](https://docs.fastlane.tools/uploading-app-privacy-details)

 # Credentials